erknvl/ahoy_flutter/README.md

-Certainly!
-Here's a revised version of the README tailored for a Flutter package, with the text adjusted to avoid copyright issues:

----

 # Flutter Ahoy

 A straightforward and efficient analytics and visit tracking library for Flutter applications, designed to seamlessly integrate with your Rails [Ahoy](http://github.com/ankane/ahoy) backend inspired by [Ahoy iOS Library](https://github.com/namolnad/ahoy-ios).